-This is the primary behavioral health function within a response.
-This function will typically start on the local/Regional level.
-The Disaster Behavioral Health Coordinator, or designee, is responsible for the direct management of all incident-related operational activities.
-The person heading up Behavioral Health Operations (often positioned as a Branch Director, Division or Group Supervisor, or Unit Leader) will:
+Operations is the primary behavioral health function within a response.
+This function will typically start on the local/regional level.
+The Disaster Behavioral Health Coordinator, or designee, is responsible for managing all incident-related behavioral health activities.
+The person heading up Behavioral Health Operations (often positioned as a Branch

+Director, Division or Group Supervisor, or Unit Leader) will:

-- Direct the behavioral health operations to complete the mission identified in the planning function - Ensure that logistics support activities are sufficient to support the proposed operations - Determine general organizational structure of the response - Coordinate with the Planning function - Develop a response schedule of activities and tactical assignments - Review responder activities and modify them based on effectiveness/ needs assessment - Continually monitor current operations and their effectiveness - · Visit field locations to view activities and assess community needs - Estimate immediate and long-range resource and logistical requirements - If community needs are outside the scope of the mission assigned to behavioral health, request a revision of the mission or Incident Action Plan (IAP) - Supervise and coordinate all behavioral health response activities - If working in shifts, ensure all shift activities are passed on appropriately to incoming Behavioral Health Operations leaders
+- Direct the behavioral health operations to complete the mission identified in the planning function. - Ensure that logistics are sufficient to support the proposed operations. - Determine the general organizational structure of the behavioral health response. - Coordinate with the Planning function. - Develop a response schedule of activities and tactical assignments. - Review responder activities and modify them based on effectiveness/needs assessment. - Continually monitor current operations and their effectiveness. - Visit field locations to view activities and assess community needs. - Estimate immediate and long-range resource and logistical requirements. - If community needs are outside the scope of the mission assigned to behavioral health, request a revision of the mission or Incident Action Plan (IAP). - Supervise and coordinate all behavioral health response activities. - If working in shifts, ensure all shift activities are passed on appropriately to incoming Behavioral Health Operations leaders.